tariqjoosab/TFBMiner/README.md

 ### Linux
 Open a terminal

+### Create a virtual environment
-### Create a virtual environment using the command  (for this part it doesn't matter where you are in your file system)
+Create a virtual environment using the following command  (for this part it doesn't matter where you are in your file system)
 > conda create --name tfbMiner python=3.10
 If it asks if you want to proceed press y
 > y